CA Intermediate Exam 2026: Complete Guide for Aspiring Chartered Accountants

 Ans: The difference between CA IPCC and CA Intermediate lies mainly in the syllabus structure and naming under ICAI’s updated scheme.
 CA IPCC (Integrated Professional Competence Course) was the old name used before 2017, while CA Intermediate is the revised and current name introduced under the New Education Scheme of ICAI.
 The Intermediate course has updated subjects, fewer papers (6 instead of 8), a new exam pattern (with MCQs), and a stronger focus on practical skills and ethics.
 Both represent the second level of the Chartered Accountancy course in India.

 Q.3.
-Who is eligible for CA IPCC?
+Who is eligible for CA Intermediate exam?

 Ans: Candidates are eligible for CA IPCC (now CA Intermediate) if they have passed the CA Foundation exam and completed 8 months of study after registration, or if they are graduates/postgraduates with at least 55% marks (Commerce) or 60% (Non-Commerce) under the Direct Entry Route.
 Students who have passed the CMA Inter or CS Executive exams or are in the final year of graduation (provisional registration) are also eligible.

-Ans: The salary of a candidate who has cleared CA IPCC (Intermediate) but not yet completed the final CA exam typically ranges from ₹15,000 to ₹35,000 per month during articleship or training.
+Ans: The salary of a candidate who has cleared CA Intermediate but not yet completed the final CA exam typically ranges from ₹15,000 to ₹35,000 per month during articleship or training.
 After completing articleship and gaining experience, candidates may earn ₹3.5 to ₹6 lakhs per annum in roles such as accounting, auditing, or taxation assistants.
 However, full CA qualification is required for higher-paying positions and promotions.

 Related Reads: